konvajs/konva/REVIEW-TASKS.md

 ## Decisions — do not re-raise

+- The six skipped tests were reviewed.
+Sprite frame-rate changes, pointer capture and vertical TextPath bounds have active behavior tests.
+Zero-size Transformer geometry keeps the existing resize no-op behavior, covered by active tests.
+The inactive mirrored-shadow fixture was removed; the mirrored-transform decision above remains open.
+- Click and hover state belongs to each stage and pointer.
+Sequential taps can use different touch IDs; overlapping contacts do not form a double-tap.
+Drag hit suppression applies to the affected stage; `hitOnDragEnabled` keeps its existing role within that stage.
 - Web is the primary target.
 Avoid Node-only workarounds in shared rendering code.
 Gradient style getters after `save()` / `restore()` have known Node backend limitations; Konva delegates canvas state to the backend.
 - Filter lengths use node coordinates.
 High-DPI caches preserve blur radius, pixelation size and CSS lengths; custom filters keep full-resolution ImageData and receive the cache pixel ratio as a second argument.
 CSS fallback blur remains an approximation of native blur.
 - Non-scaling stroke bounds use the drawing canvas as their reference.
 Local bounds convert that padding into local units.
 Cached strokes are baked into the bitmap and scale with it.